-Do not walk down any private streets without asking someone working outside “Boleh?” - “May I?”.
+Do not walk down any private streets in Bali without asking someone working outside “Boleh?” - “May I?”.
 The same goes for if you would like to take a photograph of a local.

 Never use your left hand for anything, as this is usually the hand used to wipe yourself in the bathroom.
 Sorry left handers.

 Do not wear your shoes inside the house.
 It is important to remove your shoes as a sign of respect in Indonesia before entering a building, unless they tell you to do otherwise.

 Be nice to the Indonesian police.
 If the police stop you for any reason, even if you are not in the wrong, be sure to remain polite and calm as they do not react well to anger.

 Only drink bottled water.
 Bali belly is a real thing.
 Make sure to keep your mouth shut when you shower, brush your teeth with bottled water and avoid home made ice cubes (better to be safe than sorry).

 Good service is rewarded with a tip.
 Tipping is not customary in Bali, however some restaurants will add a service charge to the final bill.
 If it is not added and you are satisfied with the overall experience, an extra something (5-10%) is well appreciated.

 Do not change money at a random money changer on the side of the road.
 Make sure to change money at the bank or a reputable store such as BMC